 As one comes to expect in answering this question on effectiveness as judged by the dominant outcome for schools since the 1980s, i.e., test scores, the answer depends upon when it is asked and how and what kind of evaluations were done.
 One observer noted in 1999:

 In a handful of scientific studies comparing Edison students’ classroom performance over several years against that of students with similar backgrounds, Edison students have registered greater gains.
 And on the 300 or so state and national tests students have taken in different Edison schools, their passing rates have risen or their scores have ratcheted up faster than expected about 75% of the time.
 Student attendance is generally high in Edison’s schools, and dropout rates are low.

 What Happened to Edison Schools?

 Dissatisfied with Edison, some districts began canceling contracts for financial, political, and managerial reasons.
-By 2005, there were still 153 schools for over 65,000 students but the company was already dumping their school management business and had turned to securing contracts to provide tutorial services financed by No Child Left Behind and other services districts wanted such as recovering dropouts.
+By 2005, there were 98 schools (see here) but the company was already dumping their school management business and had turned to securing contracts to provide tutorial services financed by No Child Left Behind and other services districts wanted such as recovering dropouts.
 By then, Whittle had found private lenders who aided him in converting the publicly traded company back into a private one.

 Where Are The Edison Schools Today?

-From their heyday in the early years of the century, when there nearly 150 schools, the private for-profit schools–renamed Edison Learning– no longer exist except for two credit recovery schools in Ohio and six alternative schools in Florida.
+From their heyday in the early years of the century, when there over 130 schools, the private for-profit schools–renamed Edison Learning– no longer exist except for two credit recovery schools in Ohio and six alternative schools in Florida.